 Opportunity to "export semiconductor human resources" for Vietnam?

 Speaking to VietNamNet , Prof. Dr. Tran Xuan Tu, Director of the Institute of Information Technology (Hanoi National University) said that the world is currently lacking semiconductor human resources, both in manufacturing and design.
-Working in shifts, harsh working environments; the shortage of STEM graduates to supplement and replace will create a large gap in the labor market.
-In that context, along with India, Vietnam is considered a country with the potential to net export technical workers.
+Working in shifts, harsh working environments; the lack of STEM graduates to supplement and replace will create a large gap in the labor market.
+In that context, along with India, Vietnam is considered a country with the potential to export technical workers.

 According to the National Innovation Center (NIC, Ministry of Planning and Investment), Vietnam has an abundant workforce in related engineering and technology fields.
 This is the potential and opportunity to develop the semiconductor industry ecosystem.

 Design is now largely automated, using hardware description languages (essentially software) to describe the design.
-Semiconductors must have skills in software programming, data structures and algorithms, etc.
+Semiconductors must also have skills in software programming, data structures and algorithms, etc.

 After training, students must meet certain conditions to be able to participate in the semiconductor labor market; such as: skills, qualifications; English and cultural adaptation.